BD2KGenomics/cgcloud/README.rst

-The CGhub Cloud Core project is aimed at automating the creation and management of VMs and VM images in Amazon EC2.
+The CGCloud project is aimed at automating the creation and management of VMs and VM images in Amazon EC2.
 It belongs in the same family of tools such as Puppet, Chef and Vagrant but it's closest of kin is probably Ansible because the VM setup is done via SSH, keeping the VM on a short leash until it is fully set up.
 It shines when it comes to managing a wide variety of guest distributions.
-To customize a VM image managed by cghub-cloud-core you object-oriented Python code that utilizes inheritance to organize VM definitions.
+To customize a VM image managed by cgcloud-core you object-oriented Python code that utilizes inheritance to organize VM definitions.

-CGhub Cloud Core maintains SSH keys on running instances.
-Where EC2 only supports specifying a single key when an instance is launched, CGhub Cloud Core allows you to manage multiple keys over the entire lifecycle of the VM.
+CGCloud maintains SSH keys on running instances.
+Where EC2 only supports specifying a single key when an instance is launched, CGCloud Core allows you to manage multiple keys over the entire lifecycle of the VM.

 Multiple VMs performing a variety of roles collaborate with each other inside a *namespace*.
 Cloud resources such as EC2 instances, volumes and images